Country:

 Despite the overall preference for documentary evidence, section 6.3.1 of the AML Guidelines and section 3.1 of the CDD Guidance seem to suggest that verification via electronic sources is an acceptable alternative:

-Therefore, it may be argued that, so long as a copy of the customer's ID is collected as required under Article 8(1) of the AML-CFT Decision, the address may be subsequently verified via any sufficiently reliable means, whether documentary or electronic.
+Therefore, according to the Article 8(1) of the AML-CFT Decision, the address as well as personal identifiable information may be verified via any sufficiently reliable means, whether documentary or electronic.

 Cited Sources: